 Retroactive Recognition: Runs into issues with the above, of the "How the heck did Troye Sivan grow up to that?" variety.

 Wade Wilson/Deadpool.
 After getting the chance to display a weary snarky persona, he's taken out of the film until the climax, where we see that Stryker has basically turned him into an Humanoid Abomination.
-With his mouth sown shut, essentially robbing him of the sole trait he had in the movie.
+His mouth being sown shut essentially robbing him of the sole trait he had in the movie.

 Comic fans had been calling for Gambit to show up in the movies since the first X-Men film.
 When he finally does here he's little more than a built-up throwaway gag.